Floréal

 Floréal ([flɔʁeal]) was the eighth month in the French Republican calendar.
-The month was named after the Latin word flos, which means flower.
+The month was named after the Latin word flos 'flower'.

 Floréal was the second month of the spring quarter (mois de printemps).
 It started 20 April or 21 April.
 It ended 19 May or 20 May.
-It follows the Germinal and precedes the Prairial.
+It follows Germinal and precedes Prairial.

 Day name table

 Like all FRC months Floréal lasted 30 days and was divided into three 10-day weeks called décades (decades).
 Every day had the name of an agricultural plant, except the 5th (Quintidi) and 10th day (Decadi) of every decade, which had the name of a domestic animal (Quintidi) or an agricultural tool (Decadi).